 - If the project is not located in the areas above or the material (at any volume) will going to a landfill with an MPCA permit that covers the management of dredged material, no permit is required.

-For more, see the decision flow chart for permitting dredge projects on page 4 of Managing dredged materials in the state of Minnesota
+For more, look at this guidance (see the decision flow chart for permitting dredge projects on page 4): Managing dredged materials in the state of Minnesota

 Projects that don't need permits